Get a repeat prescription online. Bulk billed

 To have your consultation bulk billed, you need a valid Medicare card and must be located in an eligible area under current Medicare telehealth provisions.
 Most of Australia is covered.
 You can check your eligibility when you make a booking through our platform.

-If you are not eligible for bulk billing (for example, overseas visitors or patients in non-eligible areas), a private consultation fee of up to $64.50 applies for a 10-minute appointment.
+If you are not eligible for bulk billing (for example, overseas visitors or patients in non-eligible areas), a private consultation fee of $69.95 applies for a 10-minute appointment.

 Understanding eScripts in Australia

 eScripts are the standard for repeat prescriptions issued via telehealth in Australia.
-They remove the need to collect or store paper scripts and make it straightforward to fill your prescription at whichever pharmacy is convenient — including those that offer home delivery.
+They remove the need to collect or store paper scripts and make it straightforward to fill your prescription at whichever pharmacy is convenient, including after-hours and 24-hour pharmacies, as well as those that offer home delivery.

 Each eScript has a validity period set by the prescribing GP.
 For most medications, an original prescription is valid for 12 months from the date it is written.
 If your GP authorises repeats, each repeat eScript is sent to you individually once you have dispensed the previous one.
 You can track and manage your active prescriptions through the Active Script List, which participating pharmacies can access with your consent.